 Most of them also limit how many amps can be drawn out of the battery pack.
-Most controllers have a fixed max amp limit, and the exact amount of amps you are actually drawing is dependant on the throttle.
+Most controllers have a fixed max amp limit, and the exact amount of amps you are actually drawing is dependent on the throttle.
 Other controllers can have the max amps adjusted, and…if a customer adjusts the controller to allow very high amps to pass through to the motor, it can draw so many amps that it hurts the battery pack, by getting the cells very hot.

 By having a max amp output limit, BMS’s try to protect your battery pack.
-The amount of amps that a battery pack can safely put out is dependant on the type of cell you use, and also by how many cells are in each paralleled sub-pack.
-For instance if you use an authentic Samsung 25R cell, each cell is rated to be able to output 20A.
-If we go back to our theoretical 5P pack, a 5P pack made from 20A 25R cells can safely put out 100A!
+The amount of amps that a battery pack can safely put out is dependent on the type of cell you use, and also by how many cells are in each paralleled sub-pack.
+For instance, if you use an authentic Samsung 25R cell, each cell is rated to be able to output 20A.
+If we go back to our theoretical 5P pack, a 5P pack made from 20A / 25R cells can safely put out 100A!
 Of course, that is a high-performance cell.

 High-amp BMS’s are not common, and because they need to carry a higher amount of current, they are physically larger.
 It is possible to find a 50A BMS, such as the batteries from Luna Cycle.